omicsedge/selphi/README.md

 This command will generate 4 files: <refpan-samples>.pbwt, <refpan-samples>.samples, <refpan-samples>.sites, <refpan-samples>.srp.
 Creating these files can be time-intensive for large reference panels, so we recommend these files be saved for future use.
 They can also be created at the time of imputation by including the `--prepare_reference` and `--ref_source_vcf` flags.
 Multiple cores will linearly decrease the time to create the `.srp` file, but this process can be memory-intensive, limiting the number of cores that can be used.

+### Target samples

+ - Only one chromosome per file, and chromosome must match the reference panel
+ - All genotypes must be phased
+ - All variants in the target file should be found in the reference panel

 ### Selphi imputation
 ```bash
 python3 selphi.py \